corda/corda-gradle-plugins/api-scanner/README.md

     // Enable / disable the task within this module. enabled = {true|false}

+    // The `archiveClassifier` value for the Jar artifact that will be scanned.
+    // This is empty by default, to select the module's primary Jar artifact. targetClassifier = '<classifier>'

     // Names of classes that should be excluded from the output. excludeClasses = [
         ...
     ]

+    // Names of packages that should be excluded from the output. excludePackages = [
+        ...
+    ]

-    //Methods that should be excluded from the output. excludeMethods = [
+    // Methods that should be excluded from the output. excludeMethods = [
         "class_name": [
             "method_1_signature",